Skip to main content

 6. Return to Semgrep AppSec Platform and click Check connection.

-You have now added a Semgrep job to your CI provider; this starts your first full Semgrep scan.
+You have now added a Semgrep job to your CI provider; this starts your first full scan.
 Its findings are sent to Semgrep AppSec Platform for triage and remediation.

 tip